fclubb/fclubb.github.io/_pages/cv.md

 * British Society for Geomorphology, Postgraduate Research Grant, 2014: £1000.
 Awarded for research fieldwork.
 * Carnegie Trust for the Universities of Scotland, Carnegie-Caledonian PhD Scholarship, October 2013 - 2016.
 Awarded for three years including tuition fees and stipend.
+* Edinburgh Geological Society Medal for top-performing geosciences student in final year of undergraduate study, 2013.

 Invited Talks
 ======